rvion/CushyStudio/README.md

 When you start `Cushy` ...
 TODO

+## See it in action

+TODO: place video here

+# Features

 ## Work with remote ComfyUI as if they were local

 -   automatically download images in your local outputs folder